-Perm and Dye: Which One Is Worse For Your Hair?
+Perm or Dye: Which One Is More Harmful?

 There is an endless number of things that you can do to your hair.
 That is why women can walk all over the place looking different, fabulous and breathtaking every day.
 Women can quickly switch between looks in a short time.
 They can shift their hairdo from a straight look to a curly look and vice versa without wasting time.
 They can also turn from blondes to redheads without many struggles.
 But what is the secret?
 They use dyes and perm to make all these changes.